grafana/grafana/docs/sources/developers/plugins/publish-a-plugin.md

 Before you begin to publish a plugin, it needs to be built and packaged.

-To build a plugin from source, Grafana creates a `dist` directory that contains the production build, or _plugin assets_, for your plugin.
+When you build a plugin from source, a `dist` folder is created.
+This folder contains the production build or _plugin assets_ for your plugin.

-When the Grafana server starts, it recursively looks in the plugin directory for any directory that contains a `plugin.json` file, and then it tries to load the plugin assets in the same directory.

 To package a plugin, refer to [Package a plugin](package-a-plugin.md).